Baton Rouge Spinal Cord Injury Attorney

 Chronic Spinal Cord Injury

 A chronic spinal cord injury develops over time and may cause progressive loss of motor function.
-This type of injury may occur as the result of a tumor, infection, or disease such as multiple sclerosis.
+This type of injury may result from a tumor, infection, or disease such as multiple sclerosis.

 Medical Costs in Spinal Cord Injuries